List of Translators

 The following is a list of translators who provide services for a fee.
 The PGSA makes no recommendations or endorsements.

-Patrycja Amanowicz, [email protected] – Polish-English, English-Polish; Polish born professional translator located in Washington state near Seattle.
-BA in English philology.
-Specialize in the written word – letters, old records, newspapers, all types of documents.
+Patrycja Amanowicz, [email protected], Washington State – Polish born translator.
+BA in English philology, specializing in the written word: letters, old records, newspapers, all types of documents.

 Click HERE for our list of Polish Researchers, many of whom do translations.